top of page

 Notes for Filing Tax Forms

 1. Prepare the 481(a) adjustment before completing the Form 3115.
-The adjustment amount is required for Form 3115.
+The adjustment amount is required for Form 3115 page 4.

 2. You will need to decide, if the 481(a) adjustment is less than $25,000, whether you will take the entire adjustment in the first year or over the next four years.
 If the adjustment is negative (a tax benefit) then it is required to be applied in the current year.